JoshuaRemington/Chess/README.md

 Simple Chess game created in python that uses the minimax algorithm and alpha beta pruning

 To run program, have python, pygame, and numpy installed.
-Run chess.py located in src folder.
+Open folder in your IDE and run chess.py.

 ## Currently Implemented